| Many times I have been asked

 and find any "Hang-Ups" and a way

+to work around them.
 Have a plan for both early/late

 morning hunting, afternoon and evening hunting,

+law permitting.
 A lot of hunters never scout.

 Come hunting season they walk thru the woods